Please comment your favorite ticket numbers you want to ask to discuss with your SHORT comment or summary.

 Updated by mame (Yusuke Endoh) over 4 years ago

 - I'd like to introduce a new kind of coverage to record whether each line is executed or not.
 It provides less but still useful information compared to the traditional line coverage, and the measurement is quite faster.

-Updated by ioquatix (Samuel Williams) about 2 years ago
+Updated by ioquatix (Samuel Williams) over 4 years ago

 - [Feature #14975] String#append without changing receiver's encoding (ioquatix)